An IMBUS lymph node exam needs to be carefully performed and interpreted to avoid over- or under-reacting to these lumps.

 2. A patient with a modestly enlarged node with other characteristics still appearing normal can be reassured by the extremely low likelihood that this node is malignant, particularly if the node is in the neck and the patient is younger.
 But, over the next month, each patient should note whether the node decreases or disappears (without vigorous palpation every day)!
 With a less reliable patient, a follow up visit should just be scheduled.
 If the node does not regress or even increases, the patient must return for re-imaging.
 Reactive nodes do not have to fully disappear in a month, but they should not grow, unless the inflammatory condition is continuing.
 A clear reduction in size over a month strongly supports a reactive node.

 3. Older patients, particularly smokers, with neck nodes and an absence of recent infections in the head/neck are more worrisome for cancer.
-A 4 week repeat exam might be appropriate, but with any other atypical characteristic beyond size, ENT consultation without a 4-week wait, with or without a preceding CT, would be justified.
+A 4 week repeat exam might be appropriate, but with any other atypical characteristic beyond size, ENT consultation without a 4-week wait would be justified.
+It would usually be wise to call ENT and decide about a CT scan before the office consultation.